Brent Kutzle

 Brent Michael Kutzle (born August 3, 1985) is an American musician, multi-instrumentalist, songwriter, record producer, and film composer originating from Fountain Valley, California.
 He is the bassist and cellist for the pop rock band OneRepublic.

 Much like OneRepublic's lead vocalist, Ryan Tedder, Brent has also written and performed with various other musicians from both underground music scenes and mainstream acts, including Beyoncé, Matchbox Twenty, Ellie Goulding, Cobra Starship, Leona Lewis, Kelly Clarkson, ísland, Vermeer, Augustine, This Allure, Monarch, Venus Infers, Jessica Dobson, and Kevin Max.

 Brent has been married to Jackie Leslie since 2017.

 Biography

 Early life

-He attended Ethan B. Alien Elementary and when Kutzle was thirteen, he attended Sarah McDonell Douglas School located in Westminster, California.
+He attended Ethan B. Allen Elementary and when Kutzle was thirteen, he attended Sarah McGarvin School located in Westminster, California.
 He also attended La Quinta High School in Westminster, California Baptist University in Riverside and Vanguard University in Costa Mesa.

 Kutzle began playing piano at an early age with his mother a church organist and piano teacher, and his father a pianist and one of 84 pianists in the Los Angeles 1984 Summer Olympics opening ceremonies.
 Kutzle was encouraged by his father to take on a second instrument, the cello, because the competition is far less than that of violin.
 Kutzle is a classically trained composer.